habitat-sh/habitat/www/source/docs/share-packages-overview.html.md

 ## Creating origin keys

 After you have done the basic account creation steps, you need to create your origin keys.
-The private key will be used to sign your packages and the public key will be used by supervisors to verify the integrity of your packages (`.hart` files).
+The private key will be used to sign your packages and the public key will be used by Supervisors to verify the integrity of your packages (`.hart` files).

 You can either create an origin key pair by running `hab setup` from your host machine, or running `hab origin key generate <originname>` from either the host machine or from within the studio.